Welcome, Regis Class of 2027! Deposit Here.

 Come learn about this year's trips:

-Now in its third year, this unique experience is co-sponsored by the Center for Inclusive Excellence, the Humanities Department, and the Center for Ministry and Service.
+Now in its fourth year, this unique experience is co-sponsored by the Center for Inclusive Excellence, the Humanities Department, and the Center for Ministry and Service.

 Members of this group will travel to Montgomery, Birmingham, and Selma, Alabama and Atlanta, Georgia to learn about the challenges and heroism of the Civil Rights Movement and explore current challenges and the important anti-racism and civil rights work being done today.
 They will also spend time volunteering in the communities they visit.